Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - The belt of ancient rocks of 2,000 million years from Brazil coast matches with those from western Africa.

-- Rocks of same age and similar characteristics are found in other parts of the world too.
+- Rocks of the same age and similar characteristics are found in other parts of the world too.

 Drawbacks of Continental Drift Theory